 B2B vs. B2C digital marketing

 In B2B settings, the decision about a purchase often involves several people.
 A manager may discover a tool, a finance lead checks the numbers, and executives approve the final contract.
 This creates longer sales cycles and more careful evaluation.
-B2B digital marketing often leans on detailed content, case studies, webinars, and email nurturing to build trust over time.

-B2C decisions are often quicker and more emotional.
+On the contrary, B2C decisions are often quicker and more emotional.
 A shopper watches a short video, likes how a product looks, reads a few reviews, and buys within minutes.
-B2C digital advertising often uses bold visuals, short copy, and time-sensitive offers to encourage quick action.

 Channel priorities also shift.
 B2B companies usually invest heavily in LinkedIn, webinars, SEO, content marketing, and email.